SalamanderCtesiphon/Project-Library/README.md

 The library project for The Odin Project's intermediate JavaScript course.
 Vanilla CSS and HTML with JavaScript for functionality.
 This project utilizes most of the HTML, CSS and JavaScript techniques that I have learned so far.
-It utilizes object oriented programming principals as well as prototypal inheritence.
+It uses object oriented programming principals as well as prototypal inheritence.